stanekTM/RX_nRF24_Stanek/README.md

 * Working current of the motor driver MX1508: 1.5A (peak current up to 2.5A)

 ### RC receiver configuration manual in the "Config.h" file
 * Setting a unique address.
-It is hardcoded into the firmware of RC transmitter OpenAVRc and my Multiprotocol TX
+It is hardcoded into the firmware of RC transmitter OpenAVRc and my Multiprotocol TX forks
 * RF channel setting.
-It is hardcoded into the firmware of RC transmitter OpenAVRc and my Multiprotocol TX
+It is hardcoded into the firmware of RC transmitter OpenAVRc and my Multiprotocol TX forks
 * Setting the maximum nominal battery voltage
 * Setting the minimum battery voltage for alarm
 * Servo and motor output selection.